Bilayer Ion Trap Design for 2D Arrays: Introduction

 Our design achieves 2D connectivity with simple rectangular RF electrodes, avoids islanded RF electrodes, and does not require RF vias.
 It utilizes low-excitation transport protocols already developed for use with current linear micro-fabricated ion trap designs.
 The primary challenge is that two separate trap layers have to be assembled, imposing design constraints on the conventional microfabrication techniques and limiting optical access.
 While these are important considerations, we consider here whether the trap, if fabricated and assembled, would form a viable junction.

 The paper begins with the initial layouts and conventions for the junction design (Sec.~\ref{sec:basicDesign}), and then presents the formal treatment of ion transfer stability (Sec.~\ref{sec:analyticTreatment}, \ref{sec:computationalResults}).
-It concludes with a discussion of the unique challenges and opportunities that arise on a global level for the ion trap configuration (Sec.~\ref{sec:trapConfiguration}, \ref{sec:conclusions}).
+It concludes with a discussion of the unique challenges and opportunities that arise \commentB{at an architectural} level for the ion trap configuration (Sec.~\ref{sec:trapConfiguration}, \ref{sec:conclusions}).